cos316/assignment6-starter-code/README.md

 ## Expressing Security Policies

-Your capability-based security policies will be expressed using Go's struct tags.
+How you choose to represent security policies is up to you.
-For example, consider the following user struct, which is the same as the one above:
+As an example, you can extend Go's struct tags: consider the following user struct, which is the same as the one above:

 ```go
 type User struct {